-Baguley, Margaret and Free, Miranda and Fullarton, Lee (2011) Creative Community Hub Artist in Residence (CCHAiR) Pilot Project.
-In: AARE 2010: Australian Association for Research in Education Annual Conference 2010: Making a Difference, 28 Nov-2 Dec 2010, Melbourne, Australia.
+Baguley, Margaret and Free, Miranda and Fullarton, Lee (2011) Creative Community Hub Artist in Residence (CCHAiR) pilot project.
+In: International Conference of the Australian Association for Research in Education (AARE 2010): Making a Difference, 28 Nov-2 Dec 2010, Melbourne, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Item Status:||Live Archive|

 |Additional Information:||Paper 2516.
 Paper is copyright © by the individual author or authors and may not be reproduced without permission of the author or authors.|

 |Faculty / Department / School:||Historic - Faculty of Education|

 |Uncontrolled Keywords:||Artist-in-Residence; primary schools; arts education; engagement; low-socio economic; visual art; media; performance|